R-Rijnbeek/R-Rijnbeek/README.md

 # 👋 Hi, I'm R-Rijnbeek

-Senior Software Engineer and Data Scientist with a strong background in systems design, computational geometry, and data-driven modeling.
+Senior Software Engineer and Data Scientist focused on systems design, computational geometry, and data-driven modeling.
 I work at the intersection of backend engineering, scientific computing, and geometry processing, with a focus on building scalable pipelines and practical tools.

 ---